Nabil Fekir: Style of play

 Upon calling him for the France senior squad in March 2015, manager Didier Deschamps said that "Fekir is a player with great potential.
 I consider that he can bring us something different.
 He plays in a different role to the others.
 He can score and set up others to score well."

 Personal life

 Fekir was born to Algerian parents, who are originally from Menaceur, a small town in Tipaza, Algeria.
-His father settled in France in 1992 and worked in a metallergy factory for a long time, while his mother was a social worker.
+His father settled in France in 1992 and worked in a metallurgy factory for a long time, while his mother was a social worker.
 He is the oldest of the family's four brothers.
 His brother, Yassin Fekir, also made his professional debut at Lyon and transferred with him to Betis.
 Fekir is a Muslim, and gives to charity when unable to fast for Ramadan during the football season.